universal-learning/research_team/README.md

 # research_team
-This repository will hold the files that the research team works on.
+This repository holds the files that the research team works on.